OLD SCHOOL ACKNOWLEDGEMENT ROOM

 The above Group Formed in 1974 out of LA Jefferson High School, with streetdancers from South central Los Angeles, They became well known throughout the Los Angeles Street circuit for their involvement with High school show competitions

-There were several generations which had members who danced with the group “the Lockers” In 1974 James “SkeeterRabbit’ Higgins was added and performed with them during the “Frank Sanatra” Tour, In 1976 Tony GoGo was added and performed with the group, Although the Original Group was formed Don Campbell would sometimes assemble impromptu groups of pioneers together to perform live, at various function at Hollywood Funtions such as the Hollywood Theater owners Christmas Events and the Friers club parties,They would perform as “The Lockers” this included pioneers such as Fred Berry, Mike “Peekaboo” Frenke, Tito Collins, Skeeter Rabbit,Tick, Mr X and others , By the end of the 1970’s The original Group had gone through some changes, and The name was used by various members of the Original Group as they re assembled to perform at various times in history., Later several other combinations of originals and post Soul Train dancers was put together, Below see some of the Later generations..
+Although the Original Professional Group was legally signed to ICM management.
+Don Campbell would sometimes assemble impromptu groups of pioneers together to perform live, at various functions, often at Hollywood Funtions such as the Hollywood Theater owners Christmas Events and the Friers club parties,They would perform as “The Lockers” This included pioneers such as Fred Berry, Mike “Peekaboo” Frenke, Tito Collins, Skeeter Rabbit, Tick, Mr X and others , By the end of the 1970’s The original Group had gone through various changes, and The name “The Lockers had been used by various members of the Original Group. during the late 70s up until resent times, They have assembled to perform at various times in history. using names like “The Original or Fabulous LOCKERS, also during the 1980s several other combinations of originals and post Soul Train dancers was put together, Below see some of the Later generations..

 null